CoderMan123/naruto-evolution/README.md

 git checkout develop
 ```

-- **master**: This is the current release branch and automatically deploys to the beta testing environment.
+- **release**: This is the current release branch and automatically deploys to the beta testing environment.

 - **develop**: This is the current development branch and automatically deploys to the alpha testing environment.